the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 </body>
 ~~~~~~~

-Here you could start to develop a habit of using RTL's `debug` function whenever you render a new component in a React component test.
-It gives you the perfect overview of what's rendered and a good idea about how to proceed with your test.
-Based on this output, we can start with our first assertion.
-RTL's `screen` object provides us with a function called `getByText` which is one of many search functions:
+Here you should form the habit of using RTL's `debug` function whenever you render a new component in a React component test.
+The function gives a useful overview of what is rendered, and informs the best way to proceed with testing.
+Based on the current output, we can start with our first assertion.
+RTL's `screen` object provides a function called `getByText`, one of many search functions:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~